hashicorp/vault/website/source/api/secret/databases/hanadb.html.md

 ---
 layout: "api"
-page_title: "HANA Database Plugin - HTTP API"
+page_title: "HANA - Database - Secrets Engines - HTTP API"
 sidebar_current: "docs-http-secret-databases-hana"
 description: |-
-  The HANA plugin for Vault's Database backend generates database credentials to access HANA servers.
+  The HANA plugin for Vault's database secrets engine generates database credentials to access HANA servers.
 ---

 # HANA Database Plugin HTTP API

-The HANA Database Plugin is one of the supported plugins for the Database backend.
+The HANA database plugin is one of the supported plugins for the database secrets engine.
 This plugin generates database credentials dynamically based on configured roles for the HANA database.

 ## Configure Connection

-In addition to the parameters defined by the [Database Backend](/api/secret/databases/index.html#configure-connection), this plugin has a number of parameters to further configure a connection.
+In addition to the parameters defined by the [database secrets engine](/api/secret/databases/index.html#configure-connection), this plugin has a number of parameters to further configure a connection.

 | Method   | Path                         | Produces               |